numpy/numpy/doc/source/glossary.rst

    array
-      Used synonymously in the NumPy docs with :doc:`ndarray <reference/arrays>`, NumPy's basic structure.
+       Used synonymously in the NumPy docs with :term:`ndarray`.

    array_like